akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “They smell like spring,” Aldwina whispered one evening.
 “Like the year you were born.”

-Beatrice rarely knew how to respond.
+Beatrice seldom knew how to respond.
 She would hold Goosie close, and the goose would press its warm head against her neck.

 ---